-- Leaf Clean up – The first and obvious tip would be to gather and dispose of the leaves that have accumulated across the lawn.
-You do not want to keep the leaves in your lawn longer that a few days under dry conditions, but if the leaves are wet then you want to get those piled up quickly to your lawn doesn’t get smothered.
-Wet leaves can also accumulate mold and lead to various forms of lawn disease.Raking the leaves and bagging them is one option.
-You also mulch your leaves and place in gardens or throw them in compost bins for soil in a few months.
+- Leaf Clean up – The first and most obvious tip would be to gather and dispose of the leaves that have accumulated across the lawn.
+You do not want to keep the leaves in your lawn longer that a few days under dry conditions, unless you plan on mowing over them to create a nourishing mulch.But if the leaves are wet, you want to get them piled up quickly so your lawn doesn’t get smothered.
+Wet leaves can also accumulate mold, leading to various forms of lawn disease.Raking the leaves and bagging them is one option.
+You can also use gathered leaves as garden mulch, or throw them in compost bins for soil in a few months.

-- Soil Maintenance – The most important reason for soil maintenance is to keep lawn and gardens thriving even during extreme temperatures.
+- Soil Maintenance – The most important reason for soil maintenance is to keep lawn and gardens thriving, even during extreme temperatures.

 Don’t Forget Trees and Bushes

-Published on September 5th, 2018
+Published on September 16th, 2019

 I’ve been researching and sharing lawn care and gardening info since 2010.
 I’m no expert, but my neighbors think I am